agilexrobotics/limo_ros2/Readme.md

 limo_base ：This folder is the driver package

-limo_bringup：This folder stores some launch files
+limo_bringup：This folder stores some launch files and ros-gazebo bridge config

 limo_car：The folder is gazebo simulation function package

+limo_description: Contains robot description files and rviz config

 limo_msgs：This folder is some message files